Zetosoft/ZetoEngine2D/README.md

 ### Particle Engine

 The Particle Engine class is responsible for creating and managing particle systems.
-It can be accessed through the `engine.particle` property.
+It can be accessed through the `engine.particles` property.
 You can use Particle Designer to create particle systems and export them to JSON.
 The following functions are available in the Particle Engine class.
 Please note that the Particle Engine is still in development and is subject to change.
 Color transitions are NOT supported yet.

 The Particle engine has the following functions available: